regen-network/reDAOmint/README.md

 ![DAO cycle](imgs/quarterlyCycle.jpg?raw=true "Cycle Diagram")

 The DAO's system evolution is driven by this overturning quarterly cycle.
+We incorporate game theory concepts like Skin in the Game via authority reputation and land staking, governance is updated via voting on values for the DAO and reviewing proposals for improvement of the process or inclusion of new measures, projects and authorities.

 ### Tokens